×

 11. They “Wear the Pants”

-It’s thankfully not the ‘50s anymore, which means no one “wears the pants” in a relationship anymore.
-There’s no competition in a true partnership and it’s strange to crown either party as the “boss.”
+It’s thankfully not the ‘50s anymore, which means no one “wears the pants” in a relationship.
+There’s no competition in a true partnership, and it’s strange to crown either party as the “boss.”
+It's all about equality, folks!

 12. They’re Gym Bros